 Will be provided on course workspace.
 Use of all other relevant material is encouraged

 Academic Writing: task-based, individual, online study materials, self-reflection

 Business English Communication: task-based, individual research and reflection, interactive online meetings, team discussions and sharing video lectures and reading materials

-Peer feedback, participation in written online discussions, sharing of own expertise.
-(10%)
+Activity in meetings (peer feedback, participation in written online discussions, sharing of own expertise): 0-2 p.

 02.07.2021 - 04.10.2021

 Students who take an active part in and successfully complete the Business English Communication part of the course (integrated with Intercultural Communication for Global Work course), are eligible to apply for the digital badge 'Global Communicator':